DouglasBHoffman/FMS2/README.md

+September 13, 2023.
+Updated the Documentation somewhat so that explanations are clearer.

-Update January 25, 2023.
+January 25, 2023.
 Eliminated :f ... ;f definitions due to possible problems in certain situations.
   Eliminated message-wid wordlist and added 254 c@ tag to identify messages.
 Overall simplification.

 FMS2 is an object programming extension to ANS Forth.
 It is class based, single inheritance, uses Duck Typing, and explicit references to self.